 Although the number and area of ecological reserves is growing worldwide, insect populations are declining.
 This shows that because of their extent, agricultural areas must be kept as insect habitats.
 Protected areas now cover 20 million square kilometres, or 15 percent of the world's land surface.
 Nevertheless, they still cannot compensate for the large-scale negative effects of agriculture.
 And intensive farming is also permitted in many areas that are supposedly protected.
 Conclusion: only a combination of both - incentives with subsidies on one hand, and a rulebook with bans and obligations on the other - are needed to protect insects in farmland.
 Many conventional farmers, and the associations that represent them, reject the idea of new rules.
-They propose purely voluntary measures.
+They propose The expected introduction of a tax on pesticides in 2014 in Denmark led to stockpiling in 2012.
+Since 2014, the annual toxic load of pesticides has fallen by a third It is hard to calculate how much money is used to promote biodiversity.
+But it is clear that vastly more tax money goes to supporting measures that threaten it purely voluntary measures.
 Environmental groups and organic growers see it differently.
 On the day that 5,000 tractors rolled through Berlin "against the regulation mania", the organic growers' movement Bioland agreed on stricter rules to protect insects.